Aditya125031/ros2_notes_adi/README.md

 - Easier deployment across multiple machines
 - Enhanced security and discovery features

+#Major differneces in ROS1 and ROS2 are in the link below
+##

 # 🧭 Discovery Server in ROS 2

 A **Discovery Server** in ROS 2 acts like a **matchmaker for nodes**.
 It is a **centralized mechanism** that helps nodes find each other more efficiently during the discovery process.